 If you were convicted of a DWAI, it is treated as a DUI at the Canadian border.
-Canada does not have an offence like a DWAI and the closest offence is a DUI.
+Canada does not have an offense like a DWAI and the closest offense is a DUI.

 I completed my sentence for one DUI more than 10 years ago:

 If you completed your sentence for a single DUI more than 10 years ago, you are deemed rehabilitated to Canada.
 This means that due to the passage of time, you are eligible to enter Canada.
 In order to assist the border official (as they will see the conviction in the database), please bring a copy of your FBI background check and a copy of your court disposition (showing you finished the sentence more than 10 years ago).

 I was convicted of two DUIs many years ago: